This autumn and winter COVID-19 boosters and flu vaccinations are critical to protecting lives, livelihoods, and the NHS.

-The flu jab will help protect you and your baby, and is especially important this year as more people are likely to get flu this winter as fewer people will have built up natural immunity to it during the COVID-19 pandemic.
+You must get your flu and COVID-19 booster vaccine this year, as more people are likely to get flu this winter as fewer people will have built up natural immunity to it during the COVID-19 pandemic.

 As COVID-19 is a respiratory disease, if you were to have COVID-19 and flu at the same time, research shows that you are more likely to be seriously ill.

 There is good evidence that pregnant women have a higher chance of developing complications if they get flu, particularly in the later stages of pregnancy.

 If you have flu while you're pregnant, it could cause your baby to be born prematurely or have a low birthweight, and may even lead to stillbirth or death.

 One in five* COVID-19 patients receiving ECMO therapy (used when the lungs are too damaged to use a ventilator), is in an unvaccinated pregnant women.